-The proposed Living Zone provisions are designed to complement the Central City Business and Central City Mixed Use Zones included in the Recovery Plan.
-The way that the Central City Business and Mixed Use Zones relate to the Central City Living Zone is managed to protect and promote residential development.
+The Residential Zone provisions are designed to complement the Central City Business and Central City Mixed Use Zones included in the Recovery Plan.
+The way that the Central City Business and Mixed Use Zones relate to the Central City Residential Zone is managed to protect and promote residential development.
 To protect the amenity in the residential zone, activities within the business and mixed zones must manage their effects within their zone boundaries.
 In this way a range of activities can readily continue alongside each other in a high-quality, diverse and vibrant central city.

-The Living Zone provisions are also designed to complement the transport provisions introduced through An Accessible City.
+The Residential Zone provisions are also designed to complement the transport provisions introduced through An Accessible City, the transport chapter of the Christchurch Central Recovery Plan.